 Delhi is an unforgettable destination, with its collision of amazing history with bustling modern life.
 Expect colours, noise and chaos!
 A city within cities, it caters for every occasion, whether you want to get submerged in shopping or sightseeing.

 India Gate is the national monument of India and was built in 1931 to commemorate the 90,000 Indian Army soldiers killed whilst fighting for Britain in World War 1.
-The gate was designed by British architect Sir Edwin Lutyens, along with other prominent buildings in New Delhi such as the Rashtrapati Bhawan (formerly the Viceroy’s House), Janpath (the ‘people’s way’, the main north to south road), the Rajpath (‘King’s Way) ceremonial boulevard and the National Archives of India.
+Rising to almost 138 feet high, the gate was designed by British architect Sir Edwin Lutyens, along with other prominent buildings in New Delhi such as the Rashtrapati Bhawan (formerly the Viceroy’s House), Janpath (the ‘people’s way’, the main north to south road), the Rajpath (‘King’s Way) ceremonial boulevard and the National Archives of India.

 Nothing quite prepares you for your first visit to Old Delhi!
 Walk the busy streets and alleyways of Old Delhi and you’ll encounter a never-ending network of cars, rickshaws, cattle, monkeys, traders and shoppers, all adding to the charm.